Minority Business Enterprise Commission

 - Examine the various aspects of the County's procurement procedures to determine if there are barriers, which may deny equal access and opportunity to minority, women and disabled-owned businesses to compete for County's procurement contracts.

 - Conduct surveys and studies concerning the County's procurement policies, utilization of minority, women and disabled-owned businesses and conditions of problems as determined by or as directed by the County Executive.

 - Review and recommend changes in existing rules, regulations and practices and if necessary propose new legislation pertaining to the purchase of commodities and services.

 - Receive complaints from aggrieved parties, conducts hearings as appropriate to resolve such complaints and submit their findings and recommendations to the County Executive or designee for consideration and action.

 - Review proposals of vendors and County staff regarding changes in the MBE program and provide recommendations on such changes.

-- Sponsor workshops and seminars for MBE/WBE's on how to do business with Baltimore County and other topics designed to make such businesses more competitive in the County's procurement process.
+- Sponsor workshops and seminars for MBE and Women's Business Enterprise on how to do business with Baltimore County and other topics designed to make such businesses more competitive in the County's procurement process.

 Revised July 6, 2016